 Depreciation is calculated on the straight line method (half year convention).
+The Government Finance Officers Association's (GFOA) Recommended Practices is used as a guide in estimating useful life.
+By category, the useful lives are as follows: Buildings - 2 to 50 years, Improvements other than buildings - 10 to 30 years and Machinery & equipment - 2 to 40 years.
 Cost for additions or improvements to capital assets are capitalized when they increase the effectiveness of efficiency of the asset.
 The costs for normal maintenance and repairs are not capitalized.